zobayer1/zobayer1.github.io/_posts/2021-05-08-python-flask-tutorial-day1.md

 ---
 [Flask](https://pypi.org/project/Flask) is a popular micro-framework written in Python.
 It has a very small core and it is very easy to extend.
 There are barely any restrictions or fixed structures for Flask framework, which means, it is also very easy to mess things up.
 In this tutorial series, I will try to demonstrate how to build a Flask RESTful application from scratch.

 There are already tons of tutorials out there on building Flask RESTful applications.
 Flask itself is very well documented.
-There are lots of options to quick-start a flask application, for example, [cookiecutter-flask-restful](https://github.com/karec/cookiecutter-flask-restful).
+There are lots of options to quick-start a Flask application, for example, [cookiecutter-flask-restful](https://github.com/karec/cookiecutter-flask-restful).
 These are all very good resources, and should be explored.
 However, almost none of them are suitable for starting a codebase that can support a long term real world projects.
 Having worked on several large Flask projects over the last couple of years, I think the best way to learn Flask application development is to start from scratch.
 The main goal of this tutorial series is to guide the reader though every steps of designing, testing, distributing a RESTful application using Flask.
 I will try to include as many references as possible along with tips on best practices where applicable.

-## Part 1

 In part 1 of this series, we will focus on: